tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 ## Convert PAYG to BYOS

+If you deployed an Azure Marketplace image by using a PAYG licensing model and want to convert licensing to BYOS, complete the following steps.

 ---

 ### Convert a PAYG image to BYOS by using the Azure CLI

-If you deployed an Azure Marketplace image by using a PAYG licensing model and want to convert licensing to BYOS, complete the following steps
+Use the Azure CLI to convert a PAYG Azure Marketplace image to a BYOS subscription model.

 #### [Red Hat (RHEL)](#tab/rhelAzcliByosConv)